Why Do Some Parents Choose Nesting Custody Arrangements?

 The arrangements are complex and should be reviewed by an attorney representing each ex-spouse before being signed.

-Who shouldn’t consider a bird-nesting custody arrangement?
+Who shouldn’t consider a bird-nesting or nesting custody arrangement?

 - Couples whose marital discord included conflict about how the house was maintained.

 - Situations where domestic violence or child abuse occurred.

 - When the divorce was caused by or created a relationship described as high-conflict.